-For more detailed information, check out About Joint Replacement Surgery.
+For more detailed information, check out About Arthritis.

 Surgery for anterior cruciate ligament (ACL) injuries involves the reconstruction or repairing of the ACL.
 A graft is used to replace the ligament, the most common type being an autograft, using part of your own body, such as the tendon of the kneecap (patellar tendon) or one of the hamstring tendons.
 Other good choices include allograft tissue, which is donor material.
 In repair surgery, the ends of the torn ligament are sewn back together.

 Reconstruction gives better results than repair surgery, which is fairly uncommon.
 Repair surgery generally is only used when the ACL has been torn from the upper or lower leg bone.
 In the case of an avulsion fracture, the bone fragment connected to the ACL is reattached to the bone.
 ACL surgery is done by making small incisions in the knee and inserting instruments for surgery through these incisions (arthroscopic surgery) or by cutting a large incision in the knee (open surgery).